 Buy these assorted colored pipe cleaners, very affordable and full of all colors!

 First, you want to grab a single coffee filter and open it up, spreading it flat on your painting surface.

 It’s time to paint!
 Pick your favorite colors and go wild!
 Paint the whole surface of the filter, and be sure to have something underneath as the water colors will go through the filter.
+This is a great watercolor paint and paint bush set, we love it!
 MJ and I painted a few different coffee filters to make a butterfly family.
 Baby Girl helped too, but she ended up ripping hers to shreds while it was still wet.
 She enjoyed painting it, though!